Widow's Bay: Production

-The ten-part series is created by Katie Dippold, who is executive producer and showrunner.
-The series was ordered by Apple TV+ in September 2024.
-Hiro Murai is a director and a producer, as well as Claudia Shin and Carver Karaszewski.
-It is from Apple Studios.
-In February 2025, Matthew Rhys joined the project as an executive producer and leads the cast as Mayor Tom Loftis.
+The series was created by Katie Dippold, who is an executive producer and showrunner.
+It was ordered by Apple TV in September 2024, with Hiro Murai directing and executive-producing, alongside Claudia Shin and Carver Karaszewski.
+In February 2025, Matthew Rhys joined the project as an executive producer; he leads the cast as Mayor Tom Loftis.
+Murai directed five episodes of the first season; Ti West, Sam Donovan, and Andrew DeYoung served as directors of the remaining episodes.
+Alongside Rhys, the cast includes Kate O'Flynn, Stephen Root, Kingston Rumi Southwick, Kevin Carroll, and Dale Dickey.